cargo-quick/cargo-quick/README.md

     - stats.count("cratename-HASH_OF_DEPENDENCY_TREE-rustc_version-arch", 1)
     - stats.count("cratename-HASH_OF_DEPENDENCY_TREE-rustc_version-arch-size", size)
     - store the serialised dependency tree in a `cargo-quickbuild-trees` git repo if it doesn't already exist

+- assume that compilation pain is proportional to download count
+- TODO: get timings of how long it takes to build a sample of packages
+  - can we assume that build time is the same for all packages (might be no)

+We want to optimise
+- minimise cost of storage (TODO: work out how to account for this) - assume that this is proportonal to compilation time, or assume that this is insignificant for now
+-
+- time saved in total (globally for all users) - compilation (download) count * compilation time
+- minimise cost of compilation - compilation time
+- therefore: maximise time saved globally per unit of compilation cost (time) time - download counts

+what proportion of package downloads are commodities, and what proportion are niche and need to be bespoke

+Focus on just a subset of projects?
+Just ones that we have checked out locally.

+figure out a way to get a handle on time saved globally - how long does the average package take to compile, ignoring its dependencies (most popular 1000 packages).

 ## minimal version of the service: